Sunday 10th August 2014

 Soon the city begins to merge with the countryside.
 Big advertising hoardings sit up high advertising mobile phone operators and Coca Cola.
 The standard of the road improves because we are now on one that mining vehicles use.
 We pass by small clusters of primitive houses.
 Fields grow corn and the density of trees increases.

 The road becomes more windy and some elevation is gained.
 Mount Hagen is at 1,700m (5,500ft).
 We are going to the Magic Mountain Nature Lodge which, whilst it advertises itself as being in Mount Hagen, is in fact 12 miles away, 200m (660ft) higher and a 30 minute drive out of the city.
 Although it is the dry season, the road and the ground are wet.
 The road now cuts through the rain forest.

 The dry season in Papua New Guinea merely means that it is less wet.
 In August there are an average of 22 rainy days a month as opposed to 26 in the wet season!
 That said the volume of rain is about half at a mere 6½ inches of rain.
 Over 12 inches fall in March.
 Mount Hagen has almost as much rain in February and March as Harrogate does in a year.
 It is a little warmer though!

 Anyway, after our 30 minutes we get to a right turn and start up a track, now unpaved.

 We pass a few houses and a mobile phone mast.
 Then the gradient steepens.
 The car struggles.
 Finally the Toyota gives up and can go no further.
 We disgorge on to the mud.
 My companions help with the bags.
-It is only a 400m walk up to the entrance of the Lodge with its car park and vehicle turning area, but by then my shoes are well caked in mud.
+It is only a 400m walk up to the entrance of the Lodge with its car park and vehicle turning area, but by then mud cakes my shoes.